-Teach Plus Arkansas invites teachers to apply for the Arkansas Teaching Policy Fellowship.
-This is a highly selective paid leadership opportunity for outstanding Arkansas teachers looking to deepen their knowledge of education policy and strengthen their voice in decisions that affect students and the teaching profession.
-Through the Fellowship, we develop, support, and empower some of Arkansas’s best teachers to become advocates for their students by developing specific policy recommendations that will improve educational systems for all children across the state.
+The Teach Plus Arkansas Teaching Policy Fellowship is a highly selective program available to outstanding teachers in Arkansas who are looking to deepen their knowledge of education policy and gain a voice in decisions that directly affect students and the teaching profession.
+Through the Fellowship, Teach Plus grows and empowers some of Arkansas’s best educators to become advocates for their students by developing specific policy recommendations to improve the system for all children across the state.

-What is the Teach Plus Arkansas Teaching Fellowship?
+As part of the Teach Plus Arkansas Teaching Fellowship, Fellows:

-- Fellows expand their influence without leaving the classroom
+- Expand their influence without leaving the classroom.

-- Fellows receive training through expert-led modules and direct engagement with key stakeholders.
+- Receive training through expert-led modules and direct engagement with key stakeholders.
 No prior policy experience required.

 What do we do?

 Teach Plus trains teachers in understanding education policy as a lever for student success, community organizing, writing op-eds and speaking to the media, providing public testimony, and more.
 Teach Plus works to create and connect teachers to opportunities to lead in real ways at the policy making level.

 Teach Plus recruits and selects Arkansas Teaching Policy Fellows from across the state to participate in the cohort experience.
 These educators become part of a larger movement of teacher leadership and help mobilize their peers around top issues impacting the teaching profession in Arkansas.
 Teach Plus works with key stakeholders and policymakers to join the conversation.

 - Met with Arkansas state house representative to learn about the legislative process and provide support of bilingual and dual immersion legislation